Overview

 Structure

-The CHAD program is based on a learning-community model with a
+The CHAD program is based on a collaborative online community

 Course content is video-streamed from a studio classroom on the